seunghee6022/Yogart/README.md

 <h4 align="center">
     AI Yoga coaching service & 1:1 video class between yoga teacher and student by web RTC</h4>
     Project Yogat is an AI-based yoga training service.
 The witty name reminiscent of yogurt is meant to be a fresh and healthy service just like yogurt.
+Overall, there are two main services, AI yoga training and analysis service based on AI(teachable machines), and yoga pt with instructors through real-time video lectures.
 <h6>1.
 AI Yoga Coaching Service</h6>
 <ul>
-	<li>Yogart recommendation yoga courses </li>
+	<li>Yogart recommendation - AI-based yoga coaching courses </li>
     <li>User can create custom yoga courses </li>
     <li>Analyzing your exercise data as well as history with graphs on my page</li>
 </ul>